AnonymerNiklasistanonym/AnonymerNiklasistanonym/README.md

 - ⚡ Fun fact: ...
 -->

-I program open source things but have also private repositories for university projects or prototypes.
+I program open source since 2017 things but have also private repositories for university projects and prototypes.

 - Languages: German, English
 - Operating systems: